sirexeclp/energy-aware-computing/report/report.md

 `GPyJoules` is a novel python based gpu-power-profiling tool, which has been developed to conduct measurements more easily and without the need to further modify the source code of the benchmark scripts.
-GPyJoules is used as a commandline tool, to wrap the call of a python script (or module).
+GPyJoules is used as a command line tool, to wrap the call of a python script (or module).
-It mokey patches keras to automatically add callbacks to every modell.
+It monkey patches keras to automatically add callbacks to every model.
 In particular the methods `tensorflow.keras.models.Model.fit` and `tensorflow.keras.models.Model.fit_generator` are being patched.
-The added callbacks collect the above listed timestamps during training.
+The added callbacks collect the timestamps above listed during training.

-It also spawns a new subprocess, before the training is started.
+It also spawns a new sub-process, before the training is started.
-The subprocess is used to collect measurements using the pip package `nvidia-ml-py3`[^nvidia-ml-py3] which provides the `nvidia_smi` module.
+The sub-process is used to collect measurements using the pip package `nvidia-ml-py3`[^nvidia-ml-py3] which provides the `nvidia_smi` module.
-This is a wrapper around the c api of the NVIDIA Management Library (NVML).[^nvml-api]
+This is a wrapper around the c API of the NVIDIA Management Library (NVML).[^nvml-api]

 Our experiments used nvml queries in a while True loop, to query all listed metrics for all 8 GPUs as fast as possible.